brian-d-richardson/sparcc/README.md

 `nuisance.models = "nonparametric"` option.

-Under this option, $f_{X|Z}$ and $f_{C|Z}$ are fit using a nonparametric B-spline estimator.
-Instead of supplying posited parametric distributions, specify the polynomial degree and number of spline knots using the `deg` and `m.knots` arguments.
+Under this option, $f_{X|Z}$ and $f_{C|Z}$ are fit using a nonparametric B-spline estimator, which is described in detail in Section 3.2.1 of the accompanying paper.
+Instead of supplying posited parametric distributions, we specify the polynomial degree and number of spline knots using the `deg` and `m.knots` arguments.

+Larger values of `deg` (spline degree) or `m.knots` (number of knots) make the spline basis more flexible, allowing it to capture more complex patterns in the data, but at the risk of overfitting.
+In the simulated and real data considered in the accompanying paper, the default values of `deg` and `m.knots` seemed appropriate.

 ``` r
 sparcc.nonpar <- sparcc(